Leo Law Office, APLC • February 11, 2025

-Who Is Liable to a Freight Carrier for Non-Payment?
+Who is Liable to a Freight Carrier for Non-Payment?

 When it comes to freight transportation, non-payment for services can create significant legal challenges for both shippers and freight carriers.
 If a shipper fails to pay for services rendered by a freight carrier, the carrier has legal rights to pursue payment through several means, including placing a lien on the goods being transported or taking legal action for breach of contract.